-Ronald Reagan once quipped about government’s view of the economy: “If it moves, tax it.
+Ronald Reagan summarized government’s view of the economy: “If it moves, tax it.
 If it keeps moving, regulate it.
 If it stops moving, subsidize it.”

 Economists now call this cost-disease socialism: first restrict supply, then subsidize the costs.
-The United States does this with everything from health care (examples here) to housing (although Joe Biden’s reforms are steps in the right direction).
+The United States does this with everything from health care (examples here) to housing (although Joe Biden’s reforms go in the right direction).

 Democrats are making the same mistake with their technology and climate laws.

 There is plenty to like about the CHIPS and Science Act and the (albeit misleadingly-named) Inflation Reduction Act.
 The first doubles government funding of research into 6G communications, advanced manufacturing, artificial intelligence and other breakthrough technologies; the latter creates a 15-percent minimum tax on the largest corporations, lowers annual out-of-pocket drug payments for Medicare patients from $7,050 to $2,000 beginning in 2025 and will allow Medicare to negotiate some drug prices starting in 2026.

 But both laws also spend billions of dollars in subsidies and tax credits to prop up technologies and industries that could have been deregulated instead.